hsp-panda/dockerfiles-panda/ros_cudagl/README.md

 ```
 in `build.sh` to whatever suits your needs.

+Add or remove stuff to the `bashrc` before building the image if you need so.

 #### ROS

 By changing the base ubuntu image, you can install any ROS distribution you might need.
 Just change the line